News flash: Fat doesn’t make you fat!

-Here’s the sitch: An oil’s smoke point determines how well the oil handles heat when you cook with it.
+First, an oil’s smoke point determines how well the oil handles the heat when you cook with it.
 A general rule of thumb is that oils with high smoke points are best for cooking.
-In turn, oils with low smoke points should be used cold.
+In turn, oils with low smoke points should be used for cold dishes.
 Makes sense, right?
 Well, it doesn’t exactly tell the whole story.

 In addition to having a high smoke point, the best oils for cooking are also stable at high temperatures, meaning they don’t oxidize.
 When oils oxidize, their molecular structure changes, they become rancid, and they form toxic compounds linked to degenerative illnesses like heart disease and cancer.

 Saturated fats are much more stable than unsaturated fats.
 However, they’ve been characterized as the bad guys because they were thought to increase the risk of heart disease.
 Many recent studies have suggested that there’s no link between saturated fat consumption and an increased risk of heart or cardiovascular disease.